Bob Fothergill: Detroit Tigers

-Fothergill was fearless as a pinch-hitter, even when he was injured.
-Teammate Ed Wells tells of a time when Cobb was looking for pinch-hitter in the ninth inning with men on base.
+Fothergill was fearless as a pinch hitter, even when he was injured.
+Teammate Ed Wells tells of a time when Cobb was looking for a pinch hitter in the ninth inning with men on base.
 Cobb looked down the bench and asked, "Who here can hit?"
 Fothergill had a badly sprained and taped ankle, but he volunteered, "I'll try."
 Cobb said, "My gosh, you can hardly walk."
 Cobb sent him in, and Fothergill hit a line drive into the right-field corner that should have been a double, but Fothergill fell about two-thirds of the way to first base.
 "He crawled the rest of the way and got a single.
 Just barely....
 But that's the way we played ball back there and then."

 Fothergill was popular with Tigers fans and became known in Detroit as "the People's Choice".

 Chicago White Sox

 On July 20, 1930, Fothergill was signed off waivers by the Chicago White Sox.
 He appeared in 52 games for the White Sox in 1930 and compiled a .296 batting average.
 He remained with the White Sox in 1931 and 1932, compiling batting averages of .282 and .295.
 During his three years with the White Sox, Fothergill appeared in 108 games in left field and 84 games in right field.